 What is the purpose?
 An annual at-risk cash award designed to motivate and reward executive employees to achieve annual objectives and create sustained business performance.
-STI plan is considered payment for perfo d at-risk as it is subject to the achievemen Who is eligible?
+Remuneration contemplated under the STI plan is considered payment for performance, as any payment made under the STI plan is considered at-risk as it is subject to the achievement of specific KPIs during the financial year.
+Who is eligible?
 Executive employees engaged on a permanent or fixed/maximum term contract basis who have been employed for the full performance period, with a pro-rata award permitted at the Board's discretion for service of six or more months during the performance period.
 How is it paid?
-Award is delivered in cash unless Boa rd discretion is applied (i.e. grant of share options).
+Award is delivered in cash unless Boar rd discretion is applied (i.e. grant of share e options).
 What is the STI incentive opportunity expressed as s a percentage of TFR as below: incentive opportunity?
 Target opportunity Maximum opportunity CEO 50% of TFR 72% of TFR Other Executive KMP 30 - 45% of TFR 43 - 65% of TFR Represents the award payable where stretch targets are achieved on every KPI.
 What is the performance period?
 The DRA financial year is from 1 Janua ary to 31 December.
-How is performance assessed? comprising a diverse range of financial le, STI performance is measured against I and non-financial measures, individual p onstration the Company's values).
-The as I). erformance (i.e. specific or the Group BSC and the CEO sets the k on the budget, Company strategy and exp s.
-The BSC includes KPIs relating to: o o
+How is performance assessed?
+Depending on the Executive KMP's role, STI performance is measured against Balanced Scorecards (BSC) comprising a diverse range of financial and non-financial measures, individual performance (i.e. specific individual goal achievements and demonstration the Company's values).
+The assessment also involves the application of a Business Modifier (BM).
+The Board sets the KPIs and targets for the Group BSC and the CEO sets the KPIs and targets for business unit (BU) BSC, taking into consideration the budget, Company strategy and expectations, appropriate benchmarks, and economic conditions.
+The BSC includes KPIs relating to: • Safety Financial Performance Operational Excellence • Talent